lmirzaei/spring-ecommerce-tutorial/README.md

 ```

 #### **Many-To-Many relationship**
 Although in relational database modeling a many-to-many relationship is simple - we only need a join table between the two tables which own the relationship - there are several ways to implement many-to-many in MongoDB.
-Consider this scenario: Each product falls into a few categories, so we model the relation between `Product` and `Category` with embedded documents.
+Consider this scenario:
+Each product falls into a few categories, so we model the relation between `Product` and `Category` with embedded documents.

 We want to store the `id` and `name` of a `category` in `Product`'s document.
 To do this, we create a new class called `EmbeddedCategory` which has two fields, `id` and `name`.
 We denormalize `Product` documents by embedding the `id` and `name` of `categories`.
 That way we can retrieve all of the `categories` for a `product` without having to perform a join between `Product` and `Category` in the applicaton.
 Denormalization enables faster reads at the cost of less consistency.

+Note that the relationship between `Product` and `Category` is not handled by the database and we must manually maintain data consistency after each change.
+In other words, if a `category` name changes, we must update the `name` field of every corresponding `EmbeddedCategory` in `Products` to ensure consistency.

 ```Java
 private Set<EmbeddedCategory> fallIntoCategories = new HashSet<>();
 ```

 Each `category` has lots of `products`, so we model the relation between `Category` and `Product` by storing references to `Products` in `Category`.

 ```Java